 What is Shaftesbury Fringe?

-Shaftesbury Fringe is an open access performing arts festival that takes place every summer in the beautiful hilltop town of Shaftesbury, Dorset.
-The Fringe is a celebration of all things creative, which means anyone with a story to tell can put on a Fringe event.
+Shaftesbury Fringe is an open access performing arts festival that takes place every summer, on the third weekend of July, in the beautiful hilltop town of Shaftesbury, Dorset.

 We’re “Britain’s Friendliest Fringe”, according to performer feedback over the years!